 Can a dental crown fall off?

 While rare, dental crowns can occasionally come loose or fall off.
-If this happens, it is crucial to contact your dentist immediately.
+If this happens, contact your dentist immediately.
 You should avoid attempting to reattach the crown yourself.
 Keep it in a safe place until you can see your dentist.

 Can I whiten my teeth if I have dental crowns?

-Dental crowns do not respond to teeth whitening procedures.
-Our crowns are made from materials like porcelain that match the color of your natural teeth.
+Dental crowns don’t respond to teeth whitening procedures.
+Our crowns are made from materials like porcelain that match the color of your teeth.
 But unlike natural teeth, these materials don’t have pores, so they can’t absorb whitening agents like bleach or peroxide.
-This means that while your natural teeth may get whiter, your crowns will stay the same color.
+Your crowns will stay the same color while your natural teeth may get whiter.

-If you are considering teeth whitening, we recommend it before you get dental crowns.
+If you’re considering teeth whitening, we recommend it before you get dental crowns.
 This makes sure that you have a uniform shade.

 Cover and Protect Teeth

 Do you have worn or broken teeth?
 Get dental crown treatment in Chicago, IL.
-Call Dazzling Dentistry today at (872) 276-8546 or schedule an appointment on our website.
+Call Dazzling Dentistry’s Arlington Heights office at (224) 328-2452 or Chicago office at (872) 276-8546.
+You can also schedule an appointment with us on our website.